-The course website is located within OWL.
-To access the website, navigate to http://owl.uwo.ca and login with your Western University personal computer account (user id and password).
+The course website is located within OWL Brightspace.
+To access the website, navigate to https://westernu.brightspace.com/ and login with your Western University personal computer account (user id and password).
 New lecture & tutorial videos, assigned readings, notes, assignments and class information will be posted to this site each week.
 You are responsible for checking the course site regularly.